philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 This is bad enough on its own, but it often doesn't end there.
 Here's what usually happens next:

 <p>
-  <i>You start clicking everywhere just to get *some* feedback that your phone isn't frozen&mdash;then suddenly a bunch of stuff all happens in rapid succession, and now you're on a completely different page and you have no idea how you got there.</i>
+  <i>You start clicking everywhere just to get *some* feedback that your phone isn't broken&mdash;then suddenly a bunch of stuff all happens at the same time, and now you're on a completely different page and you have no idea how you got there.</i>
 </p>

 If this sounds familiar, then you've experienced the opposite of interactivity on the web.
 But what exactly does the term "interactivity" mean?

-I think most people reading this article probably know what the word "interactivity" means in general.
+I think most people reading this article probably know what the *word* "interactivity" means in general.
 The problem is, in recent years the word has been given a technical meaning (e.g. in the metric "Time to Interactive" or TTI), and unfortunately the specifics of that meaning are rarely explained.

 So in this article I want to dig into the meaning of interactivity on the web.
 After all, I think it's one of the most important things developers need to care about.

 ## Interactivity on the web

 For a page to be interactive, it has to be capable of responding quickly to user input.
-Whether a user is clicking a link, tapping on a custom component, or just scrolling through the content, if the page can respond quickly (in a way that more or less feels "instant" to the user) then the page is interactive.
+Whether a user is clicking a link, tapping on a custom component, or just scrolling through content, if the page can respond quickly (in a way that more or less feels "instant" to the user) then the page is interactive.

 I think most developers generally understand this.
 What I _don't_ think most developers understand are the reasons _why_ a page might not be interactive, and that's a much bigger issue.